 For other tournaments at most one half of the normal coefficient is used to calculate ratings.
 In those tournaments there should be at least 12 problems of different types to solve.
 Problems for solving can be chosen from seven groups: twomovers, threemovers, moremovers, endgames, helpmates, selfmates and fairy chess problems.
 At the tournament at least 5 groups with at least 2 problems must be represented.
 No group can be represented by more than 3 problems.
 The tournament could be divided into several rounds and/or days.
 If all problems are not given the 5 points each the tournament coefficient is corrected for calculating ratings.
 When fairy problems are included at the tournament it is recommended that the corresponding fairy conditions are announced at least two months beforehand.
 This is obligatory for the WCCC Open and it must be announced on the WFCC site and on the WCCC organiser’s website if it exists.

-All tournament documentation (problems with solutions, complete list with the results and ratings, judge’s statement on the competition acceptability and possible complaints, etc) should be sent to the responsible WFCC representative (committee) within 30 days after the end of the competition.
+All tournament documentation (name of tournament director, diagrams of problems, solutions, complete list with detailed results per problem and possible complaints, etc.) should be sent to the responsible WFCC representative (committee) within 5 days (10 days for multiple-locations tournaments) after the end of the competition.
+In addition the solving sheets have to be kept by the tournament director for at least 4 weeks to enable probing possible issues.
 The representative (committee) has the right to confirm or not the acceptability of the tournament and determines the tournament coefficient.
 The final decision is approved by the WFCC.